mahiriart/Auract/README.md

 Only an id or strain column is required note that specific column find in [microreact documentation](https://microreact.org/instructions) and [auspice documentation](https://docs.nextstrain.org/projects/augur/en/stable/faq/metadata.html) will also be aplied such as __autocolor prefix

 #### Geocoding
 Auract also include a geocoding features based on zip-code to use it all you need to do is add zip-code column in your metadata file and Auract will try to find a corresponding latitude and longitude.
-For more information on the current used database in folder data/geodata/readme.txt
+For more information on the current used database, check the file data/geodata/readme.txt

 #### example
 You can see an example for each file in data/test/